 Reynolds, CR & Livingston, RB (2012).
 Mastering modern psychological testing: Theory & methods.
 New Jersey: Pearson Education, Inc.

 Have questions about the assumptions behind psychometric testing?
-Please don’t hesitate to contact us, or leave a comment below!
+Contact us, or leave a comment below!

 Ready to learn more about psychometric testing, or to become qualified in psychometric test use?
 Consider taking our next Test User Occupational training course(s).
 Find all the details here.